neoaksa/Application-of-DL-to-CFD/Journal.md

     );
     ```
     * After setting mesh by `blockMeshDic`, we need to run command `blockMesh` to create mesh.
+    * `system/setFieldsDict`:is used by the tool setFields for patching (assign an amount to a region) in the simulation.
+In this file, we can find two sectors, one is `defaultFieldValues` which is a value assigned to whole domain; anonther is `regions` which a spec value to spec region.
+After run `setFields`, the value will be assigned and folder `0` will be changed as well.
 * Viscous `model`, `fluid propeties` and `boundary conditions`
   * `constant/transportProperties` for fluid properties
   ``` C++